Why You Shouldn't Say "Give Up for Adoption"

 The Importance of Positive Adoption Language

-As you consider your unplanned pregnancy options, especially adoption, you may come across the frequent use of the phrase “give up for adoption.”
-While it’s a very commonly used term by birth parents, adoptive parents, adoptees and others, it is actually not the preferred term for positively and realistically speaking about the adoption process, even though it's the most common way to talk about adoption.
+“Give up for adoption” is not the best way to positively and realistically speak about the adoption process, even though it's the most common way to talk about adoption.
 Choosing to give your baby the gift of a family who can provide a world of support and opportunity couldn’t be further from giving up.
-This is why adoption professionals like American Adoptions advocate for different ways of saying “give baby up for adoption” — to better illustrate the bravery and selflessness of women who make this unplanned pregnancy choice.
+This is why adoption professionals like American Adoptions prefer different ways of saying “give baby up for adoption” — to better reflect the bravery and selflessness of women who make this unplanned pregnancy choice.